-iTunes will show you a list of duplicates.
+iTunes or Music will show you a list of duplicates.
 Examine the list and remove the duplicates.
-Unfortunately, for all other types of duplicate files, you need to browse each folder in iTunes or open Music or Apple TV individually.
+Unfortunately, to search for different types of duplicate files, you need to browse each folder in iTunes or open Music or Apple TV individually.
 That could take hours.
 But don’t panic, there is a solution.
 We will now discuss another way to find duplicates.
 We are sure you will find this useful.